-- What is the most outrageous activity in your bucket list?
+What is the most outrageous activity on your bucket list?

 For old employees- Who do you admire the most in the workplace?

-This game will allow people to share their strengths, the kind of lifestyle they love, their personalities and more.
-It will definitely deepen bonds among new and old employees.
+This game will allow people to share their strengths, the kind of lifestyle they love, their personalities, and more.
+It will deepen bonds among new and old employees.

-One of the most famous ice breaker games for work, this can be easily conducted with medium-sized groups.
+One of the most famous ice breaker games for work can be easily conducted with medium-sized groups.

 A great activity to begin a meeting, try to conduct this game within 15 minutes.

 To play this game, provide everyone with large-sized index cards and marker pens.

 Give them 5-6 mins to make a personal "trading card" with their self-portrait, name (actual or nickname), and a fun fact about themselves.

 Everyone needs to get up and trade their cards in no particular order.